Presidency of Luis Lacalle Pou: Cabinet

 Lacalle Pou's cabinet is made up of members of the parties of the Coalición Multicolor.
 Its structure was announced on December 16, 2019, at the Dazzler Hotel in Montevideo.
-From National Party, Alvaro Delgado was going to be appointed as Secretary of the President, Rodrigo Ferrés as Deputy Secretary of the President, Javier García as minister of National Defense, Pablo Bartol as minister of Social Development, Azucena Arbeleche as minister of Economy and Finance, Pablo Da Silveira as minister of Education and Culture, Carlos Uriarte as minister of Livestock, Agriculture and Fisheries, Omar Paganini as minister of Industry, Energy and Mining, Jorge Larrañaga as minister of the Interior, and Luis Heber as minister of Transport and Public Works.
+From National Party, Alvaro Delgado was going to be appointed as Secretary of the Presidency, Rodrigo Ferrés as Deputy Secretary of the President, Javier García as minister of National Defense, Pablo Bartol as minister of Social Development, Azucena Arbeleche as minister of Economy and Finance, Pablo Da Silveira as minister of Education and Culture, Carlos Uriarte as minister of Livestock, Agriculture and Fisheries, Omar Paganini as minister of Industry, Energy and Mining, Jorge Larrañaga as minister of the Interior, and Luis Heber as minister of Transport and Public Works.
 From Colorado Party, Ernesto Talvi as minister of Foreign Relations and Germán Cardoso as minister of Tourism.
 From Cabildo Abierto party, Irene Moreira as minister of Housing, Territorial Planning and Daniel Salinas as minister of Public Health.
 From the Independent party was appointed Pablo Mieres as minister of Labour and Social Welfare.

 Due to the resignation of Ernesto Talvi as Minister of Foreign Affairs in early July, Lacalle Pou appointed the former Ambassador of Uruguay to Argentina and Spain, Francisco Bustillo, as head of the ministry.

-On 22 May 2021 the minister of the Interior Jorge Larrañaga died of a hearth attack.
+On 22 May 2021 the minister of the Interior Jorge Larrañaga died of a heart attack.
 In order to fill the sudden vacancy president Lacalle Pou announced on 24 May the appointment of Luis Alberto Heber as the new minister of the Interior, while the vacancy originated from the transference of Heber was to be filled by José Luis Falero, who in turn left his seat as subdirector of the Office of Planning and Budget.

 On 27 June 2021 the fifth change in Lacalle Pou's cabinet has occurred with the replacement of Carlos María Uriarte with Fernando Mattos as the new minister of Livestock, Agriculture and Fisheries, until then president of the National Institute of Meat, being both members of Colorado party.